Skip to main content

 }

-• Classify the query
+• Classify the intent

 • Predict user value

-• Compute an optimal bid
+• Compute an optimal price

 • Enforce margin and budget constraints